 Scorpius/Scorpion – The Sun travels through this constellation Nov 24 to Dec 21.
 This is the constellation of the Scorpion.
 The sign or season of Scorpio begins 30 days after the Autumnal Equinox on October 23 and lasts for 30 days until November 21

-Ophiuchus/Serpent Bearer – The Sun travels below this constellation Nov 29 to Dec 17 This constellation only has a foot on the ecliptic and that only happened in 1922 when astronomers redrew the constellational boundaries.
-This constellation is more accurately placed along the Celestial Equator.
+Ophiuchus/Serpent Bearer – The Sun travels below this constellation (not through it) Nov 29 to Dec 17 This constellation only has a foot on the ecliptic and that only happened in 1922 when astronomers redrew the constellational boundaries bringing the feet of the Serpent Bearer down to the ecliptic.
+However, this constellation is more accurately placed along the Celestial Equator way above the ecliptic or path of the Sun.

 Sagittarius/Archer – The Sun travels through this constellation Dec 22 to Jan 20 This is the constellation also known as the Archer.
 The sign or season of Sagittarius begins 60 days after the Autumnal Equniox on November 22 and lasts 30 days until the December Solstice usually on December 21.